Last Updated on 5 July, 2021 by Veronica

 The old Palace of Abrantes is an old palace from the 17th century.

-It was built in 1653, and it was reformed in the 19th century when it was acquired by the Duke of Abrantes and later, in the 20th century, it was reformed again and acquired the appearance it has today; lost the towers and modernized.
+It was built in 1653, and it was reformed in the 19th century when the Duke of Abrantes acquired it, and later, in the 20th century, it was reformed again and acquired the appearance it has today; lost the towers and modernized.

 It had various uses throughout its existence, from being a noble residence during the first two centuries of creation, then the headquarters of the press and the Italian embassy, and since 1939 it has been the headquarters of the Istituto Italiano di Cultura.